any-docs/css/content/reference/values/env/index.md

 }
 ```

 We set [`position: sticky`](/reference/properties/position#sticky) to stick the footer to the bottom of the viewport.
-We then use the {{cssxref("padding")}} shorthand to add padding to the footer.
+We then use the `padding` shorthand to add padding to the footer.
 We include the value of the `safe-area-inset-bottom` environment value to an initial `1em` of bottom padding.
 A larger black area will display on devices that have a positive value for this variable, ensuring the buttons in the footer are never obscured.

 ```css
 footer {